mono/api-doc-tools/CONTRIBUTING.md

 # How to contribute

 Your feedback and contributions are greatly appreciated, and improve the quality of mdoc, monodoc, and related tools.
 Please read the following contribution guidelines to ensure a quick and timely review and acceptance of your patches.
+As an overview, the following are the contribution guidelines, and any deviations from the norm should be discussed in a github issue.

+- All code must be written in *C#*
+- We are currently targeting *.NET Framework 4.5* ... we will be transitioning to .NET Standard 2 in the future, and supporting other targets such as dotnet core.
+- All projects and solutions created must load and compile in *Visual Studio 2017* and *Visual Studio for Mac*.
+- New dependencies (such as nuget references) must be _discussed and reviewed_. _mdoc_ is distributed via the Mono project, and as such we must be careful with what dependencies we distribute.
+- *NUnit* is used to write unit tests.
+- Integration tests use *Make* on *Bash*.
+- This project uses *Git* hosted on *GitHub* as the central repository host.
+- All pull requests should pass all unit tests successfully (which means being able to run the CLI build via `make`).

 ## Bug Reports and Feature Requests